-The Bibliographical Society of Canada (BSC) is pleased to announce that Rachel Bryant, a PhD candidate in the Department of English at the University of New Brunswick, has been selected as the recipient of the Emerging Scholar Prize.
-Her paper, "Towards the (In)digitization of the Archive: Preserving, Sharing, and Protecting Indigenous Knowledge in New Brunswick," will be presented at the BSC's annual conference in May 2014 and will explore how the province of New Brunswick could both benefit and learn from controversial efforts to digitize Indigenous archival materials in the United States, particularly in New England.
+The Bibliographical Society of Canada (BSC) is pleased to announce that Christopher Doody, a PhD candidate in the Department of English Language and Literature at Carleton University, has been selected as the recipient of the Emerging Scholar Prize.
+His paper, “‘Now, my Boy, Listen to Daddy’: William Arthur Deacon and his Influence on the Governor General’s Literary Awards,” will be presented at the BSC's annual conference in May 2016 and will investigate the role of one influential figure in running and judging Canada’s premier literary prize from 1936 to 1960.
 A revised, article-length version of the paper will be published in the Papers of the Bibliographical Society of Canada, subject to peer review.
 The prize also includes a grant of $500.

 The Emerging Scholar Prize was established by the BSC in 2012 to support a scholar at the beginning of her or his career who is undertaking research in bibliography, book history, or print culture broadly defined, including the study of the creation, production, publication, distribution, and uses of manuscripts, printed books, or electronic texts.